 Don't you enjoy seeing your precious bundle of joy grow and become smarter, stronger, more independent, confident, playful and engaged with the world around them.
 I get so much satisfaction from creating and supporting my child's growth along the way and be able to contribute to it.
 I received a wonderful set of toys and activities as a giveaway from one awesome Montessori mum, we bought a few educational toys from Preloved baby markets, but it has been a while since we purchased anything for her.
 I just enjoy using materials I find at home and natural pieces to create educational experiences based on my observations, my Montessori knowledge and her interests.
-These are activities she could work successfully with at 28 months old.

 - placing two choices of clothes on the shelf may encourage child to start getting dressed on their own and with minimum assistance from adults.